HexTheCode/stonks-bot/README.md

 >   - **search**: search companies which are in the stock market. i.e: _!stonk search Apple_
 >   - **detail**: show the details of a company. i.e: _!stonk detail Apple_
 >   - **news**: show the latest new of a company. i.e: _!stonk news Apple_

+Thankful to (DiscordDeno)["https://github.com/discordeno/discordeno"] for providing me the core of the bot.